 Summertime is a terrific time to say, “Pass the veggies, please.”

-Peel your cucumbers.
-Scrape a fork down the length of each cucumber and all around to make a fancy design when sliced.
+First peel your cucumbers.
+Then scrape a fork down the length of each cucumber and all around to make a fancy design when sliced into rounds.

 Enjoy your summer.

 - 2 cucumbers